alarner/perk-docs/src/v1/guides/creating-a-dynamic-view-with-ejs.md

 module.exports = router;
 ```

-Noticed we've created an array of posts and assigned it to the variable `blogPosts`.
+Notice we've created an array of posts and assigned it to the variable `blogPosts`.
 Additionally, we are now passing a second argument to our `res.render` method.
 The second argument is an object that stores all of the information we wish to pass to the view.
 You can imagine that instead of being hard-coded in our route, the array of posts could have been fetched from our database.

 ### Rendering data in your view